iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.intermountainhealthcare.android.connectcare 5 reviews"/>
 </p>

+> This was the best health insurance I have every had.
+Im not with them anymore but I wish I was.<br> :date: __2021-02-12 08:03:28__

 > Easy and done from home.<br> :date: __2021-02-04 16:20:07__

 > Great app lot easier than having to go and see the doctor for a simple refill<br> :date: __2021-01-30 20:52:20__